fmarcia/uglifycss/README.md

 * `--ugly-comments` removes newlines within preserved comments; by default, newlines are preserved
 * `--cute-comments` preserves newlines within and around preserved comments

+If no file name is specified, input is read from stdin.

 ### API